-How we live the final chapter of our lives, and how we die, are among our most deeply personal experiences.
-While it’s our right to decide how much or how little treatment we want, our current healthcare system often robs us of this right.
-Providers may fail to provide complete information about the benefits and burdens of treatment options, preventing patients from making fully informed decisions about their own care.
+How we live the final chapter of our lives, and how we die, are among the most deeply personal considerations of our lives.
+While it’s our right to decide how much or how little treatment we want in our final days, our current healthcare system often ignores our wishes.
+Too often, patients don’t have complete information about the benefits and burdens of treatment options, preventing them from making fully informed decisions about their own care.

-Compassion & Choices is leading the way to transform our “one-size-fits-all” healthcare system, which causes so much needless pain and suffering, into one that puts people in charge of their own end-of-life care.
+Compassion & Choices is leading the way in transforming our “one-size-fits-all” healthcare system, which allows too much needless pain and suffering, into one that puts people in charge of their own end-of-life care.
 We envision a patient-driven system that honors an individual’s values, religious views and spiritual beliefs.
-We are working toward an America that respects everyone’s right to make our own healthcare decisions, in consultation with doctors and loved ones — including intentional death if pain and suffering become too great.
-We advocate for the full range of options to ensure everyone can die in peace and with dignity.
+We are working toward an America that respects everyone’s right to make their own end-of-life care decisions, in consultation with doctors and loved ones.
+We advocate for expanded options to ensure everyone can die peacefully and with dignity.

-Beginning with Oregon’s Death with Dignity Act in 1997, we have been instrumental to the passage of every medical aid-in-dying law in the nation.
-These laws allow terminally ill adults to request medication to die gently if they choose.
-As of 2018, we’ve succeeded in seven states and Washington, D.C.
+Beginning with Oregon’s Death With Dignity Act in 1994, Compassion & Choices has been instrumental in the passage of medical aid-in-dying laws across the nation.
+These laws allow mentally capable, terminally ill adults the ability to receive medication from their doctor to die peacefully if they choose.

 Our goal is for half of the U.S. population to live where medical aid in dying is an open and accessible medical practice by 2023.
 We will not rest until every American has access to this compassionate option.

 Realizing Equity in End-of-Life Care